Eslam-Rizk/Elite-DriveGuard/README.md

 1. Clone the repository to your local machine.
 2. Configure the necessary hardware components according to the provided specifications.
-3. Compile and upload the firmware to the target device.
+3. Compile and upload the firmware to the target devices.
 4. Run the system and ensure proper functionality.